US marks anniversary of Paul Whelan's detention in Russia - NewsBreak

 US marks anniversary of Paul Whelan's detention in Russia

-WASHINGTON — (AP) — The Biden administration is marking the four-year anniversary of the detention in Russia of American businessman Paul Whelan, whose continued imprisonment is one of several major irritants in tattered relations between Washington and Moscow.
+The Biden administration is marking the four-year anniversary of the detention in Russia of American businessman Paul Whelan , whose continued imprisonment is one of several major irritants in tattered relations between Washington and Moscow.

 Secretary of State Antony Blinken said in a statement Wednesday that securing Whelan’s release remains a top administration priority.